1976 United States presidential election in Vermont

 The 1976 United States presidential election in Vermont took place on November 2, 1976, as part of the 1976 United States presidential election which was held throughout all 50 states and the District of Columbia.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

 Vermont voted for incumbent Republican President Gerald Ford of Michigan and his running mate Senator Bob Dole of Kansas, defeating Democratic Governor Jimmy Carter of Georgia and his running mate Senator Walter Mondale of Minnesota.
 Vermont was the only state in the nation in 1976 in which every county or county-equivalent voted for Ford, despite Vermont only being Ford's 8th strongest state in the nation in terms of percentage of the vote.

-Ford took 54.34% of the vote to Carter’s 43.14%, a victory margin of 11.20%.
+Ford took 54.34% of the vote to Carter's 43.14%, a victory margin of 11.20%.
 Anti-war former Democratic Senator Eugene McCarthy of Minnesota, running as an Independent presidential candidate, came in a distant third, with 2.13%.
-This is the most recent election in which Vermont backed a losing Republican candidate.
-Carter is also the last Democrat to win the presidency without carrying Vermont, This is also the most recent election in which Vermont had backed up the losing candidate who previously became president.

 Primaries

-Presidential primaries were held in the state on March 2, 1976 for the Democratic, Republican and Liberty Union parties.
+Presidential primaries were held in the state on March 2, 1976, for the Democratic, Republican and Liberty Union parties.